If you’re in the process of putting together marketing literature or sales sheets — then you’ve come to the right place.

 - Features -are actual items, buttons, widgets or functions of your product and service.
 Features contain absolutely no emotion.
 They are items such as fingerprint scanners or webcams on your computer.
 If you’re dealing with software, a feature would be a function of the software or even a form or screen that’s part of the software.
 If you sell a service, then the feature of your service is a task such as window cleaning or printing.

 - Capabilities are what the features allow you to do.
 A computer webcam allows you to see the other party.
 Like features, capabilities aren’t emotional either.
-They simply expand on the what the feature makes possible for the user.
+They simply expand on”the wha” that the feature makes possible for the user.

 How to Use Features, Capabilities and Benefits to Build an Irresistible Offer